The Perils of Low-Priced Product Sales

-You’ll get known as an expert in your niche as a result of offering higher-ticket services and products.
-Some of that is a result of the increased testimonials and referrals, but some is just a result of having higher-ticket offers.
-Many people who see those offers, even if they don’t purchase them, will think of you as an expert.
+You'll get known as an expert in your niche as a result of offering higher-ticket services and products.
+Some of that is a result of the increased testimonials and referrals, but some are just a result of having higher-ticket offers.
+Many people who see those offers, even if they don't purchase them, will think of you as an expert.

 Being recognized as an expert leads to being invited to guest on webinars and podcasts, to speak at events, to do media interviews, and other opportunities that will make you more famous.

 If your funnel has higher-ticket offerings in it, it's much easier to attract quality affiliates.
 They will seek you out rather than you having to chase them.

 If you give good service and build your funnel intelligently, some of your clients will continue to work with you for long periods.
 It's much easier to continue working with a happy client than to recruit a new one.

 You'll find that you're happier with your business and your life as a result of all these things.

 The high-ticket offers you can put together are limited only by your imagination and talent.
 Here are five types of packages to get you started.

 One-on-One: These are offers that require your time, such as one-on-one coaching, tutoring, mentoring, etc..
 That time is the primary reason for the higher price since you have an absolute limit on how many hours you can give to your clients.

 Assisted One-on-One: This is an offer that includes some high-value elements in addition to one-on-one time.
 The idea is to design them to reduce the amount of one-on-one time required, while still maintaining the value of the package.